melboyce/sfv/gul_oki.md

 execution error than two medium or heavy normals or a dash followed by a normal.

+*Note: do let me know if you find something that feels or seems hinky so I can investigate.*

 As with all frame-perfect setups, execution must be on point and there is wild fluidity when trying to setup pressure after AA - you must manually execute AA oki setups.